Margins of discrete Bayesian networks: Introduction

-We work with a class of hyper-graphs called mDAGs, with which we associate the marginal models of DAGs \citep{evans:mdag}.
+We work with a class of hyper-graphs called mDAGs, with which we associate marginals of DAG models \citep{evans:mdag}.
 The remainder of the paper is organized as follows: Section \ref{sec:dags} introduces DAG models, their margins and mDAGs, and carefully defines the problem of interest.
-Section \ref{sec:nested} describes the nested Markov property, and Section \ref{sec:outline} gives an outline of the main result.
-Section \ref{sec:geared} describes reductions which can be made to the state-space of the latent variables models without loss of generality, and Section \ref{sec:main} the main results of the paper.
-Finally in Section \ref{sec:smooth} we show that a large class of marginal models represent smooth manifolds, and provide some discussion.
+Section \ref{sec:nested} describes the nested Markov property.
+Section \ref{sec:geared} describes latent variable models that can be used to represent the marginal model without loss of generality, and Section \ref{sec:main} contains the main results of the paper.
+Finally, in Section \ref{sec:smooth} we show that a large class of marginal models represent smooth manifolds, and provide some discussion.